We look forward to welcoming you to your first training class with Canine Connections very soon.

 Remember we are training outdoors so please come prepared for all weathers.

 Please also take a look at our terms on our website:

 Stapleford Training Field address:

 Church Lane, Stapleford, SG14 3NB.
 See map below.
-There will be signs up to direct you.

 From Hertford, turn right into Church Lane, over first bridge and the field is immediately on your right.